With You in Your Special Moment - The Birth Center

 Childbirth and New Parent Classes

 Classes offered include: Prepared Childbirth, Baby Basics, Breastfeeding Basics, Birth Planning Session, Baby Talk and Clase Prenatal para Latinos.
-For more information on any of these classes, click HERE.
+Get detailed information Classes.

 A birth plan lets us know your wishes for your child's birth.
 When completing your birth plan, you will answer questions regarding your birth experience: labor, delivery, baby care/feeding education needs, etc. This helps us to provide the individualized care you want during your delivery.
 It also helps us collect information for pre-registration to the hospital as well as for the birth certificate.
 Please complete and print all 4 forms and bring them with you when you come for your tour or are in labor. - Birth Plan Form, Patient Registration Form, MN Department of Health Birth Record Form.

 How Do I Know if I'm in Labor?